frantzalexander/Caesar-Cipher/README.md

 ## Key Objectives
 * Encode and decode a message.
-* The message may consist of more than one word and include numbers.
+* The message may consist of more than one word, include numbers and special characters.

 ## The Results
 When the program function activates, a display of the ascii art logo for the program title would be shown.